You’ve lived with HIV for three months.

 Manage your weight

 The great news is this: your doctor can help.
-Aim to eat and exercise towards achieving a healthy weight, and make sure to check in with your doctor, ensuring you stick to their plan for eating and exercise, created with your unique physical needs in mind.
+Aim to eat and exercise towards achieving a healthy weight.
+Check in with your doctor, ensuring you stick to their plan for eating and exercise, created with your unique physical needs in mind.

 Managing your nutrition

-Of course, everyone loves to live ‘the good life’, where sugary treats and delicious indulgences are to be enjoyed.
+Of course, everyone loves to live ‘the good life’, where delicious indulgences are to be enjoyed.
 Here’s the good news: you don’t need to cut them out entirely, but it is important to eat well.
 And, by eating well, we mean: don’t overdo it at the dessert table.

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of HIV.